Whole school priorities for 2018-19

 Red = Camden (2017)

-Our children with all types of Special Needs are doing better than similar children Nationally and within Camden schools.
+Our children with all types of Special Needs are doing better than similar children Nationally.

 You can find more information about the school data by clicking the button below.
 It will take you to the government data portal.